akamsteeg/AtleX.Web.Config/Readme.md

 To prevent [Clickjacking](https://www.owasp.org/index.php/Clickjacking) an `X-Frame-Options` header with the value `DENY` is added to all responses.

+### Compilation debug="false"

+ The value of the `debug` attribute of the `Compilation` element is set to `false`.

-### Caching of static files
+### Caching

 Static files are cached by the client for up to 7 days.
+The ASP Output Cache is disabled in the Web.config for development and debug purposes and enabled in Web.Release.config.

 ## License